Featuring 40 Papers as of January 10, 2017

 In 2008, the National Security Agency (NSA) initiated an effort to prioritize the controls within the multiple frameworks to identify a manageable set of controls that are effective in implementing a Cybersecurity program with an "offense must inform defense" approach designed to directly address how attacks happen.

-An Organic Approach to Implementing the Critical Security Controls Masters
+An Organic Approach to Implementing the Critical Security Controls STI Graduate Student Research

 by Jim Hendrick - January 12, 2016